 Ravi couldn’t believe it.
 Did people take breaks in real fights?
 He found it ridiculous.
 But he also saw an opportunity.
 He could strike them now.
-He raised the umbrella in his hand and started to run towards the closest agent.
+He raised the umbrella in his hand and approached the closest agent.

-However, Anurag caught him by the collar and pulled him down to the floor of the trailer.
+However, Anurag caught him by the collar and pulled him down to the floor.

 ‘Keep quiet,’ Anurag whispered.
 ‘We’re approaching a toll-booth.
 Neither side can afford the authorities to sniff up trouble.
-That’s a sure shot way of losing the Captura forever.’
+That’s a sure-shot way of losing the Captura.’

 ‘It’s ceasefire for now.
 Stay low.’

 The vehicle slowed to a halt.
-Everybody inside the trailer was crouching down and deathly still.
+Everybody inside the trailer was crouching down, deathly still.
 A while later, the truck started on its way again.

 Ravi kept his eyes on the agents the whole time.
-The men had their mouths covered, but the look in their eyes worried him.
-They were definitely smiling smugly under the cloths.
+The look in their eyes worried him.
+They were definitely smiling smugly underneath the masks.

 The sound of another bike broke the tense silence.
-Then the noise got louder, and there seemed to be a second bike.
+The noise only got louder as there seemed to be a second bike.
 The sound continued to grow!
 Were there four bikes?
 Six?
 Nine?
 A dozen?
-Somewhere close to that, anyway.
+Somewhere close to that, defintely.

 The cousins had been kept thoroughly occupied by two agents; how would they cope with any more?
 Ravi had no answer to that, and when Madhu and Anurag glanced at each other, they looked just as helpless.

-And as if that wasn’t enough, another rough sound came to their attention, growing louder until it drowned out the others.
+As if that weren’t enough, another rough sound came to their attention, growing louder until it drowned out the others.
 This one was characterised by rapid successive bursts.

 Ravi looked up to find a helicopter approaching.
 When it drew closer, he thought he saw Ms. Dixit among the passengers.